Skip to main content

 What are we doing and why?

-PBGC currently uses a combination different COTS products and Microsoft O365 tools for performing procurement activities.
+PBGC currently uses a combination of different COTS products and Microsoft O365 tools for performing procurement activities.
 After months of analysis and market research PBGC has embarked on implementing a single integrated Software-as-a-Service solution (Technology), starting with a complete Business Process Engineering (Process), and improving the way Acquisition Professionals (People) perform procurement functions.
 This seamless end-to-end procurement solution targets to modernize the procurement functions, strengthen management and internal controls with transparency, improve procurement and data integrity, and maintain continuous updates to technology and cybersecurity.
+The project began at the end of FY2022 and uses Agile practices.

 * Represents rounded implementation costs only; Infrastructure costs such as hosting, licensing, etc. are not included.